musicalculinarists/beautiful-jekyll/scoring.md

 ### 10.0 = My Beautiful Dark Twisted Fantasy

-This isn't your album of the year.
-It's your album of the decade.
+This isn't your album of the year—it's your album of the decade.

 This score is for the self-imposed exile in Hawaii after the 2009 VMAs, I made a 9-minute song toasting to douchebags that starts with half a minute of literally just piano keys and ended it with 3 minutes of completely distorted singing and instrumental and it's freaking genius, could-be-considered-perfect, every single second on this album has a purpose type stuff.

 ### 0.0 = Whatever Shawn Mendes' album(s) is/are.

-Or that equivalent level of music.
+Or that equivalent level of all-sounds-similar, one-guitar-strumming, turbo-radio-friendly music.
 Sorry.
 He seems like a nice enough guy, but.
 You know how it is.